Welcome to Stokesley and District U3A

 The Stokesley and District U3A

 Stokesley and District U3A was formed in June 2004.
-Since then we have grown rapidly to a membership of over 600 and with 46 activity groups.
+Since then we have grown rapidly to a membership of over 500 and with over 40 activity groups.
 We are a member of the Third Age Trust and a registered charity.

 If you are interested in joining us then please go to the CONTACT page.